 From the class homepage, click the name of a test or assignment.

 You will be shown one question at a time.
-You can use the Next and Back links at the top of the page to navigate between questions, or jump to a question directly using the Question Menu.
-When you are finished answering the questions, click on Grade.
+You can use the Next and Back links at the bottom of the page to navigate between questions, or jump to a question directly using the Question Menu.
+When you are finished answering the questions, click on Submit Assignment.
 If you accidentally missed any questions, you will have the opportunity to go back and answer them before the grading is completed.
-Once you have answered all of the questions you intend to answer (you can skip questions if you want), click on Grade again.
+Once you have answered all of the questions you intend to answer (you can skip questions if you want), click on Submit Assignment again.

 After your work has been graded, you will be shown a page containing a “Grade Report” section.
-The Grade option will no longer be available from the menu.
-If you still see the Grade option, your assignment has not been graded.
-After you have completed all the questions you want to answer, click on Grade again to complete the process.
+The Submit Assignment option will no longer be available from the menu.
+If you still see the Submit Assignment option, your assignment has not been graded.
+After you have completed all the questions you want to answer, click on Submit Assignment again to complete the process.

 For more details on taking assignments, see the Working with Assignments section in the help system.
-From the Help menu near the top right of the screen, select Student to open the Student Help.
+Click the Help link in the top right of the screen.

 Your assignments may consist of various types of questions, including multiple choice and mathematical response.
 Since it is possible to write equivalent mathematical expressions in different ways, this system automatically checks to see if your response is mathematically equivalent to the correct answer, and not just identical to the expected answer.
 For example, is the same as and is the same as .